KennyVilella/soil_dynamics_cpp/docs/relax.rst

 .. image:: _asset/relax_body_soil.png

-(a) In this case, there is no bucket.
+(a) In this case, there is no body.
 The soil can freely avalanche to the neighbouring cell, reaching a stable configuration.

-(b) In this case, there is one bucket layer.
+(b) In this case, there is one body layer.
-The soil can freely avalanche onto the bucket, forming a stable configuration.
+The soil can freely avalanche onto the body, forming a stable configuration.

-(c) In this case, there is one bucket layer.
+(c) In this case, there is one body layer.
-The soil can avalanche from one bucket layer to another, forming a stable configuration.
+The soil can avalanche from one body layer to another, forming a stable configuration.

-(d) In this case, there are two bucket layers.
+(d) In this case, there are two body layers.
-The soil can avalanche to one of the two adjacent bucket layer.
+The soil can avalanche to one of the two adjacent body layer.
-Note that the top bucket layer has priority in the case where the soil can avalanche to both bucket layer, while, in the case where the soil should avalanche on the bottom layer, there may not be enough space for all the soil to avalanche, leading to a final state that may not be in equilibrium.
+Note that the top body layer has priority in the case where the soil can avalanche to both body layer, while, in the case where the soil should avalanche on the bottom layer, there may not be enough space for all the soil to avalanche, leading to a final state that may not be in equilibrium.

-It is important to note that the presence of the bucket at the base of the soil column adds complexity to the relaxation process.
+It is important to note that the presence of the body at the base of the soil column adds complexity to the relaxation process.
-There are cases where all the soil on a bucket layer can avalanche, while in other cases, only a portion of the soil may avalanche.
+There are cases where all the soil on a body layer can avalanche, while in other cases, only a portion of the soil may avalanche.
 It is crucial to handle these cases appropriately to ensure mass conservation during the relaxation process.